 The Buzz Aldrin Astronomical Center

-With hours only after dark, this observatory is the perfect place to see the night sky up close and personal.
-When you visit the observatory, you will first be taken on a tour of the facility before having the chance to look through the most extensive public telescope in New Jersey (weather permitting) to examine the beautiful night sky.
+With hours during the summer from 8:30 PM to 10 PM, this observatory is a prime spot to experience the night sky up close and personal.
+When you visit, take a tour of the facility, and then take a look through the largest public telescope in New Jersey to marvel at the beautiful night sky.

 Observatory Road, High Bridge, NJ 08829